ybedbug/snap-rdma/rpc/md/emulation_device_attach_virtio_blk.md

 Attach (plug) new VirtIO BLK emulated device.
 For acquiring block device attributes, block device must be provided, while queue-level attributes are kept configurable.
-For pci attributes flexibility, subsystem_id and subsystem_vendor_id are configurable.
+For pci attributes flexibility, num_msix, total_vf, subsystem_id and
+subsystem_vendor_id are configurable.
 All other PCI attributes fields are pre-determined by Virtio Specification (v1.1).

 The function returns the new PF entry, as will be shown from now on in emulation_list() RPC command.